UniversalDependencies/docs/_cs-overview/cs-hub.md

 This is an overview only.
 For more detailed discussion and examples, see the list of [Czech relations](../dep/index.html), as well as Czech-specific examples scattered across the documentation of constructions.

-### Auxiliary Verbs and Copula

-* Czech uses the verb _být_ (“to be”) as a copula with non-verbal predicates.
-  Lemmas _bývat_ and _bývávat_ may also appear as copulas.
-They are in fact just variants of _být_, but they are separate lemmas because the morphological process that relates them to _být_ is considered derivational.
-* The verb _být_ is also the only auxiliary verb whose forms are used to construct periphrastic tenses (future, past), moods (conditional) and voices (passive).
-* In other words, _být, bývat_ and _bývávat_ are the only lemmas that occur with the [AUX]() tag.
-  They may still occur also as normal [VERB]() if they are used in purely existential sentences (i.e. such that don't even indicate location because if they do, then _být_ is treated as copula).
-  * Note that this may be changed in future.
-Existential sentences could be treated as elliptical versions of locational sentences;
-    then the verb would be the root, but it could still be tagged as `AUX` and the `AUX`-`VERB` distinction could be anchored in the lexicon.
-* Verbs with modal meaning are not considered auxiliary in Czech.

 ### Core Arguments, Oblique Arguments and Adjuncts